scala-hamsters/hamsters/README.md

 } yield ab).future

 ```
-Currently hamsters only supports FutureEither and FutureOption monad transformers but more will come :)
+Currently hamsters only supports FutureEither and FutureOption monad transformers but more will come!

 ## Right biased Either